Updated on August 11th, 2021 by Bob Ciura

 The energy industry is well-known for housing exceptional dividend stocks.
 However, when we think of dividend energy stocks, the heavyweights like Exxon Mobil (XOM) and Chevron (CVX) typically come to mind.

-Smaller energy companies can be a surprisingly good source of dividend income as well.
-Inter Pipeline (IPPLF) (IPL.TO) is one example of this.
-Inter Pipeline has a high dividend yield of more than 6% even after a recent dividend cut.
+Smaller energy companies can be a good source of dividend income as well.
+Inter Pipeline (IPPLF) is one example of this.
+Inter Pipeline has a market-beating 2.4% yield, and Inter Pipeline is a Canadian company that pays its dividend monthly.

-Despite the recent dividend cut, Inter Pipeline’s high dividend yield and monthly dividend payments are two big reasons why the company may appeal to to dividend growth investors with a larger appetite for risk.
+Inter Pipeline’s solid dividend yield and monthly dividend payments are two big reasons why the company may appeal to to dividend growth investors with a larger appetite for risk.

 Inter Pipeline is an energy infrastructure corporation that is engaged in the transportation, storage, and processing of energy products in Western Canada and Europe.

-Inter Pipeline is headquartered in Calgary, Alberta, Canada and has a market capitalization of approximately $4 billion.
-The company is divided into four distinct segments for reporting purposes:
+Inter Pipeline is headquartered in Calgary, Alberta, Canada and has a market capitalization of approximately $7 billion.
+The company is undergoing a transformation of its business model.
+Previously, Inter Pipeline had been divided into four distinct segments for reporting purposes:

 As mentioned, Inter Pipeline operates in two geographies: Western Canada and Europe.
 In Canada, Inter Pipeline owns assets in two provinces: Alberta and western Saskatchewan.

 In Europe, Inter Pipeline’s operations can be found in Ireland, England, Netherlands, Germany, Denmark, and Sweden.
-The vast majority (95% of EBITDA) of Inter Pipeline’s business is in its home country of Canada, where much of the company’s growth will come from in future years.
+The vast majority of Inter Pipeline’s business is in its home country of Canada, where much of the company’s growth will come from in future years.

 There is one area that could help Inter Pipeline see an improvement in its business.
 Inter Pipeline is currently developing Canada’s first integrated propane dehydrogenation (PDH) and polypropylene (PP) complex, which will add a fifth segment to the business.